 - Residential development within areas designated Rural Settlement on the Future Land Use Map that directly abut areas designated Sumpter Mixed Use shall preserve open space to the maximum extent possible, and accommodate a sense of rural character in their overall design. - Internal street layout shall be grid-like in form, and individual lots shall be rectangular or square.
 Garages shall be accessed by rear alleys, and never be incorporated into the frontage of a house. - Design of individual houses should borrow copiously from local and regional architectural precedents dating prior to the mid-20th Century.
-Houses should contain front porches and be based on a variety of models to avoid excessive duplication on a given block. - These principles can be embodied and regulated through two interlocking policy tools: an Overlay Zoning District that governs architectural design standards, and the Township's Planned Residential Development (PRD) District that governs overall site design standards.
+Houses should contain front porches and be based on a variety of models to avoid excessive duplication on a given block. - Desired residential layouts will be articulated through zoning ordinance recommendations in a proposed Sumpter Road Overlay District (SROD) that will include access management and landscaping/buffering recommendations for the corridor.
+The Township's Planned Residential Development (PRD) District will govern overall site design standards.